baskargroup/SEARS/README.md

 ## Getting Started

-* Installation: Detailed installation guidelines available [here](#set-up-instructions).
+* Installation: Detailed developer installation guidelines available [here](#set-up-instructions).

-* FAIR Documentation: Please refer to our FAIR portal [here](https://src-ten-psi.vercel.app/)
+* FAIR Documentation: Please refer to our FAIR portal [here](https://src-ten-psi.vercel.app/) for a detailed list of field names used in SEARS.

 * Community and Contributions: Contributions to SEARS are welcome!
+Please reach out to us via the ```Discussions``` section (github) if you have any questions.

 _SEARS is released under the MIT license, promoting open science, reproducibility, and collaborative research advancement._